hahmed2k/Alzheimers-Project/README.md

 To evaluate models, simply run the Main Training & Evaluation section after training.
 The notebook will automatically evaluate both the MLP and TabTransformer on the test set and display the corresponding performance summaries and plots.

 ## Expected Outputs

+When the notebook is executed successfully, the following outputs will be produced:

+* Training logs showing epoch-wise training and validation loss
+* Model performance metrics on the test set, including Accuracy, Precision, Recall, F1-Score, ROC-AUC, and Specificity
+* Training and validation loss curves for both the MLP and TabTransformer models
+* Confusion matrix visualizations for each model
+* Exploratory Data Analysis (EDA) plots (diagnosis distribution, feature boxplots, correlation heatmaps, and feature importance rankings)

+These outputs allow for performance comparison between model architectures and help assess how well each model generalizes to unseen data.